openforward/LLM-Park/README.md

 # LLM-Park
-LLM train code  for the newer
+LLM train code  for the beginner